 If you’re coming from another part of the Yucatan, you can easily reach Valladolid by car or bus.
 The ADO bus terminal in Valladolid is located right near the city center’s main square, which is close to many hotels in the area.

-Another option and our personal favorite is by renting a car.
+Another option and our personal favorite is renting a car.
 Before you think we are crazy, make sure to read our renting a car in Mexico guide.
-We have rented cars in Mexico 10+ times.
-For the best prices you’ll need to book in advance online, check Rentalcars.com for prices typically they are $1-10 a day.
-No that wasn’t a typo, they are that cheap but only by booking online in advance.
+We have rented cars in Mexico 20+ times.
+For the best prices, you’ll need to book in advance online.
+Check Discovercars.com for prices typically.
+They are $25-40 a day.
+No, that wasn’t a typo.
+They are that cheap but only by booking online in advance.

 Things to do in Valladolid, Mexico